Succès de scandale

 Succès de scandale (French for "success from scandal") is a term for any artistic work whose success is attributed, in whole or in part, to public controversy surrounding the work.
 In some cases the controversy causes audiences to seek out the work for its titillating content, while in others it simply heightens public curiosity.
-This concept is echoed by the phrase "there is no such thing as bad publicity".
+In English, this concept is commonly echoed by the phrase "there is no such thing as bad publicity".

 Belle Époque

 The Belle Époque ('beautiful era') in Paris, roughly from 1871 to 1914, was notable for many succès de scandale.
 This was also where and when the term originated.
 In the examples below, artists started their careers with some sort of scandal, with some connection to turn-of-the-century Paris.
 In other cities, provoking a scandal appeared more risky, as Oscar Wilde found out shortly after his relatively "successful" Parisian scandal (Salomé in 1894, portraying the main character as a necrophile).